 The Hype Bar measures the player character's adrenaline and confidence during a throwdown.
 Dissing the opponent (tap the left analog stick) when they perform 'wack' moves (shown in red) will build up the Hype Bar.
-When your Hype Bar is more than 50% full, you'll be able to perform special entries to start your throwdown.
-When your Hype Bar is 100% full, you'll be able to perform a finishing move to end your throwdown.
-Hype is also gained, albeit slightly, when performing toprock moves with the D-Pad during your opponent's throwdown.
+When the Hype Bar is more than 50% full, players will be able to perform special entries to start a throwdown.
+When the Hype Bar is 100% full, players will be able to perform a finishing move to end the throwdown.
+Hype is also gained, albeit slightly, when performing toprock moves with the D-Pad during the opponent's throwdown.
 Hype can be lost if players are rightfully dissed by an opponent, or if players wrongfully diss the opponent.

 B-boys whose moves are featured